JustFreezey/Amethyst/README.md

 ## Network Map
 Toggles on/off the network map.
 This maps out your mission's network in the workspace by creating lines to represent links between nodes, alongside showing information on the nodes itself.

+## Installation
+Navigate through Releases and download the desired version (.rbxmx).
+Using your file browser, open the Local Plugins folder (From Roblox Studio: Plugins > Tools > Plugins Folder).
+Then, copy or move the downloaded file into the plguins folder, then restart studio.
+Open studio again.
+You should now see a "Launch Amethyst" button.